TempusOwl/squadtools/README.md

 ## How can I contribute?
-  For factual infomation, like vehicle stats/images/factions.
+  - For factual infomation, like vehicle stats/images/factions.
 I have uploaded all the source files to google drive https://drive.google.com/drive/folders/1NyRLPqD4B9n1sKOxqRKlll2oQ61wI5wo?usp=sharing .
 You will need Photoshop to open/edit them.
-  For guides contributions, dicuss things within an issue rather than create pulls.
-If people start making their own guides it gets rather complicated on what too include, or not.
+  - For guide contributions, dicuss things within an issue rather than create pulls.
+If people start making/editing guides it gets rather complicated on what too include, or not.
+I may add a section for community guides in the future, though that is not priority for now.